sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 1. Properties with `@prop` decorator.
 These properties are **only allowed to have [types](#Types) specified below** and they shall only be initialized in the constructor.

 2. Properties without `@prop` decorator.
 These properties are normal TypeScript class properties without any special requirement.
+These properties can be initialized in the constructor.
+However, accessing these properties is prohibited in methods decorated with the `@method` decorator.

 ### `@prop(stateful: boolean = false)` decorator